debian-setup

 1. diskutil list

-2. diskutil unmountDisk /dev/diskx, unmount device or directory
+2. diskutil unmountDisk /dev/diskx, unmount the USB drive

 3. sudo dd if=/path/to/iso of=/dev/diskx bs=4096, this step can take 10~30 min